 What else can you do to destroy your documents?

-Alternatively, you can cut up the documents into small pieces manually.
-However, that is only feasible when you don’t have many documents to dispose of.
+Alternatively, you can cut up the documents into small pieces manually or with a paper shredder.
+However, that is only feasible when you don’t have tons of documents to dispose of.
 It’s a convenient way to ensure these documents don’t build up – for instance, scheduling a cutting-up session once a week.
 You can obscure the sensitive parts of the documents with a hole punch.